Traffic flow implications of partially autonomous vehicles

 One approximate approach to estimating the probability of network failure is Monte Carlo simulation (MCS).
 Such methods require randomly drawing network states from a distribution for each component’s state, and determine these connectivity of the network states.
 Instead of directly computing the connectivity of the network, we introduce a machine-learning-based surrogate model that estimates whether or not the network is connected, based on the status of each individual component.
 The surrogate model can then be used to compute a MCS estimate of the network failure probability.
 Both logistic regression and support vector machine classifiers are tested as surrogate models.
 The training data consists of the status of each edge in the network with the corresponding connectivity of the network being the label.

-The logistic regression-based classifier and the SVM-based classifier is applied to the California gas distribution network for a variety of earthquake scenarios.
+The logistic regression-based classifier and the SVM-based classifier are applied to the California gas distribution network for a variety of earthquake scenarios.
 The result is a very fast method for approximating the probability of network failure on these critical lifeline networks.

 - R. Stern, J. Song, D. Work.
 “Accelerated Monte Carlo system reliability analysis through machine-learning-based surrogate models of network connectivity.”
 Reliability Engineering & System Safety, 2017.
 Download: manuscript.